-While these multi-purpose, ubiquitous devices can compete with dedicated scanners in ad-hoc scenarios, they are inadequate for anything that requires a more professional touch or as part of a business workflow.
+While these versatile, ubiquitous devices can compete with dedicated scanners in ad-hoc scenarios, they are inadequate for anything that requires a more professional touch or as part of a business workflow.

 - Also check out our list of the 10 best office apps for Android

 Optical scan resolution: Up to 600 x 600dpi | Scanning speed: Up to 18ppm | Interface: USB, Wi-Fi | Feeder capacity: 20

 A portable scanner is all about compromises – you swap the convenience of having a large flatbed area for mobility.
 The best models will do duplex scanning (the ability to scan both sides of a sheet), scan more than one page at a time, offer macOS and Windows compatibility and a decent software package.
 Optionally, they can be battery-powered, offer Wi-Fi and the ability to scan to the cloud.

 The ADS-1600W from Brother fits the bill in terms of cramming features in – despite its diminutive size, this device sports an LCD touchscreen, a 20-sheet automatic document feeder (ADF), and can scan up to 18 pages per minute.
 It also comes with built-in TWAIN and ISIS drivers, a USB port and Wi-Fi connectivity.
 Surprisingly, it even supports Linux and has a clever slot allowing you to scan plastic IDs.

 2. Panasonic KV-S1027C